heyiwen5/paper-code/README.md

 # paper-code
-The py code for "robust covariance estimation, heavy-tailed data, outliers, clipping, cross-fitting, empirical Bernstein bounds"
+The py code for "Computable Bernstein Certificates for Cross-Fitted Clipped Covariance Estimation"